-“I wanna be, like, ‘Yeah, it’s so great and… we’re figuring out,’ but the reality is that there are days that are great, and there’s days that I have to remind myself to be grateful,” she said candidly.
+“I wanna be, like, ‘Yeah, it’s so great and… we’re figuring it out,’ but the reality is that there are days that are great, and there’s days that I have to remind myself to be grateful,” she said, candidly.

 “I never thought in a million years that I’d spend a year in one place.
 When you have so many kids, sometimes you have those moments where you’re hiding in your bathroom going, ‘Please, please, get me out of here!”

 Hudson also opened up about her own parents and that fact that she’s never known her own father, musician Bill Hudson.
 Instead, Hudson and her brother, Oliver, were raised by her mother, Goldie Hawn, and their stepfather, Kurt Russell.
 In reference to her biological father, Hudson called the estrangement a “41 year issue.”

 “I think that estrangement is unfortunately quite common,” she said.
 “I think it’s important for people to talk about that.”

 Hudson continued: “Sometimes [we] need a little bit of talk and humor to move us into places where we can heal some of the wounds that have affected us and our families.”

 “I have a great family, I have a beautiful mother, I have a stepfather who stepped in and played a huge, huge part in sharing what it is to have a dependable father figure in our life, but it doesn’t take away from the fact that we didn’t know our dad.

 “People sometimes need to hear that they’re not alone in that.”